OpenMDAO/OpenMDAO-Framework/docs/arch-doc/classes.rst

 Server Classes
 ==============

-Simulations are run in one or more :term:`ObjServer` processes, possibly distributed among multiple hosts. :term:`ObjServer` processes are created by :term:`ObjServerFactory`, either dynamically when a particular component type is needed which is not supported in the main simulation server, by the user when starting a new simulation via the ServerManager, which acts as a portal, or by the user from the command line.
+Simulations are run in one or more :term:`ObjServer` processes, possibly distributed among multiple hosts.
+ObjServer processes are created by :term:`ObjServerFactory`, either dynamically when a particular component type is needed which is not supported in the main simulation server, by the user when starting a new simulation via the ServerManager, which acts as a portal, or by the user from the command line.

 The base Server class provides a common mechanism for configuring network protocols and services, while the Simulation class contains the top-level